 These amendments approved at Stage 2 have included the incorporation of a number of new sections which deal with a variety of matters, including, the purpose of planning, open space and play strategies, culturally significant zones, short-term holiday lets, and others.
-These matters were not dealt with in the Bill when it was introduced and therefore did not form part of the debate in the Scottish Parliament at stage 1 and nor have they been consulted upon.
+These matters were not dealt with in the Bill when it was introduced and therefore did not form part of the debate in the Scottish Parliament at stage 1 and nor have they been fully consulted upon.
 Other matters which were dealt with in the Bill as introduced have faced significant amendment, including the National Planning Framework, local place plans and infrastructure levy provisions.

-The inclusion of a significant number of amendments and the placement of around 60 additional duties on planning authorities and additional duties on Scottish Ministers, which will in turn impact on the speed of planning decisions, has compromised the coherence of the Bill.
-We do not consider the resource implications have been properly assessed.
-Given the extent of changes, a revised financial memorandum requires to be prepared in order to properly assess the financial and potential resource impact.
+The inclusion of a significant number of amendments and the placement of around 60 additional duties on planning authorities and around 25 additional duties on Scottish Ministers, which will in turn impact on the speed of planning decisions, has compromised the coherence of the Bill.
+We welcome the publication of a revised financial memorandum to properly assess the financial and potential resource impact of these changes.
 We consider that a systematic overhaul of the amendments to the Bill is required at stage 3 to ensure that it both meets its policy objectives and ensure it is logical, consistent and meaningful.
 In this exercise, it is important to pay close regard to the Policy Memorandum that accompanied the Bill and to the proposals initially consulted on by Scottish Government in advance of the laying of the Bill.